zedsilver/2021/README.md

 _____________________________

 Spent some time finding a good resource for daily/monthly data from each state.
-Found data available from JHU, wrote script to extract data from .csv to .xls
+Found data available from JHU, wrote script to extract data from .csv to .xls.
+Run file "extractData.py" within the COVID-19/csse_covid_19_data/ folder.
 _____________________________

 Utilized tool “CodonCode Aligner” to determine mutations in each month consensus sequence.
 Processed data in Excel.